 Do you accept insurance?

-We do not bill insurance directly for our services, nor are we on any insurance panels.
+NO, we do not bill insurance directly for our services, nor are we on any insurance panels.
 We work for our patients, not insurance companies or government bureaucrats.
 We can provide documentation and an invoice for you to seek reimbursement from your insurance company.

 Do you accept Medicare?